asreview/asreview/docs/source/lab/start.rst

 	Do not open ASReview LAB in a browser after startup.

+.. option:: --port-retries NUMBER_RETRIES

+	The number of additional ports to try if the specified port is not available.

 .. option:: --certfile CERTFILE_FULL_PATH

     The full path to an SSL/TLS certificate file.